Dkowald/kwd.BoxOBlazor/Readme.md

 | ForDesk    | WebWindow       | alpha    |

 This project is to explore development with blazor.
-Particularly intersted in developing design approaches for using brazor in production.
+Particularly interested in developing design approaches for using brazor in production.